neurocom/street-fighter/adrs/external-api-integration.md

 ## Justification:

 By offloading tasks asynchronously to dedicated components that interface with external APIS, the system can continue being responsive and available without waiting for the completion of the tasks.
-Also it promotes loose coupling between system components.
+Also, it promotes loose coupling between system components.
 Each component can operate independently, unaware of the specifics of the other components therefore failure to communicate with external systems do not affect the entire system, or it is responsiveness since events originated from other sources should be able to find their way into the system.
-Finally system can scale effortlessly by accommodating new external APIs without changes in its core architecture functionality.
+Finally, system can scale effortlessly by accommodating new external APIs without changes in its core architecture functionality.